caninetools/canine.tools/docs/about/index.md

 icon: "material/information"
 ---
 ## What is canine.tools?
 The canine.tools project is a collection of open source and private frontends and services. canine.tools is furry fandom themed.
 We are LGBTQ+ friendly and accept all!
 It originally start in June of 2023 as fluffy.tools.
-I decided to start the project up again around July of 2024.
+We decided to start the project up again around July of 2024.

 This project focuses on user privacy and providing services for everyone to use.
 You can read more about our [privacy](https://canine.tools/privacy) and our [terms](https://canine.tools/terms).